dreamtheater123/Awesome-SpeechLM-Survey/README.md

 <!-- [![Hugging Face%20-%20VoxEval](https://img.shields.io/badge/🤗%20Hugging%20Face%20-%20VoxEval-blue)](https://huggingface.co/datasets/qqjz/VoxEval) -->
 [![arXiv](https://img.shields.io/badge/arXiv-2501.04962-red)](https://arxiv.org/abs/2410.03751)

+**🎉🎉🎉Our survey paper "Recent Advances in Speech Language Models: A Survey" has been accepted to ACL 2025 main conference!**

 This is the Github repository for paper: [*Recent Advances in Speech Language Models: A Survey*](https://arxiv.org/abs/2410.03751).
 In this paper, we survey the field of Speech Language Models (SpeechLMs), which are capable of performing end-to-end speech interactions with humans and serve as autoregressive foundation models.

 # News